-- Self referral
+- Self-referral

 - Via family and friends

 - Health professionals, including GPs, specialist cancer staff.

 - Cancer support groups

-Various sources of information available to the public will impact on accessibility to aromatherapy also e.g. Internet, Journals, health clinics, cancer treatment centres, past use of aromatherapy, use of 'natural' products, patient information leaflets/books.
+Various sources of information available to the public will impact on accessibility to aromatherapy also e.g., internet, journals, health clinics, cancer treatment centres, past use of aromatherapy, use of 'natural' products, patient information leaflets/books.

-6.2 Independent Therapists.
+6.2 Independent Therapists

 It is useful to have some criteria for offering treatment to clients with cancer and communication is important.
 Areas to consider might include:

 - Does the specialist health professional know that the client is seeking aromatherapy?
+If not, the client should be encouraged to tell them or give you permission to tell them.
+This is critical if they are having active cancer treatments or have only recently finished treatment.
+It is also suggested that in view of the complexity of current cancer treatment protocols, therapists liaise with the treating clinical team to gain advice as to whether application of essential oils would be contra-indicated. - What knowledge do you have, or research can you do, into the patient's condition and their treatment protocol ahead of working with the client?
+Don't be afraid to delay a session until you feel confident you will be practicing safely - it will give your client confidence that you are working in a safe, professional manner.

-If not, the client should be encouraged to tell them or give you permission to tell them .This is important if they are having active cancer treatments. - Explain about the use and possible benefits of essential oils and massage, and that these are not a cure or medical treatment. - Offer short treatment sessions over specific number of visits. - Liaise with health professional if worried. - Choose certain oils that are considered to be safe.
+- Explain about the use and possible benefits of essential oils and massage, and that these are not a cure or medical treatment. - Offer short treatment sessions (approximately 20 minutes) over specific number of visits, working only with peripheral areas where possible. - Liaise with health professional if worried. - Select appropriate essential oils for the patient, following the 1% concentration (dosage) advised for this client group.

-6.3 Therapists who are working in an organisation e.g. NHS
+6.3 Therapists who are working in an organisation e.g., NHS

 Aromatherapy services may be offered by hospitals, hospices, nursing homes, independent charity, and cancer support and treatment units or as nursing support service.

-Criteria may include
+Criteria should include:

 - Working within policy guidelines

 - Working with audit processes

 - Having written standards by the organisation

 - Specific documentation

 - Choice of few oils only.

-- Written referral forms, appointment system and set number of visits.
+- Written referral forms, appointment system and, if appropriate, set number of visits.